PaulNWms/SurfingWithStyleHugo/content/practice/chords/open_chord_prog-A_A7_D_Dm.md

 ---
-title: "open chord prog:A A7 D Dm"
+title: "A A7 D Dm"
 tags: [open chord prog]
 ---